UditDey/pam_sysarray/README.md

 # Systolic Array using PAM Multiplication

-Matrix multiplication systolic array using [Piecewise Approximate Multiplication](https://www.mdpi.com/2079-9292/11/12/1913) written in Verilog
+Matrix multiplication systolic array using [Piecewise Affine Multiplication](https://www.mdpi.com/2079-9292/11/12/1913) written in Verilog

 PAM is an approximate floating point multiplication trick.
 It relies on the fact that the IEEE 754 FP representation when interpreted as an integer approximately encodes `log2(|x|)`.
 This allows us to do approximate multiplication only using integer addition/subtraction.